News and Press

 Saturday, Dec.
 7: Christ the King Champagne Bingo

-LAKE CHARLES — Christ the King Catholic Church will host a Champagne Bingo and Dinner on Saturday, December 7, at VFW Hall 5676 Lake Street.
+LAKE CHARLES — Christ the King Catholic Church will host a Champagne Bingo and Dinner on Saturday, December 7, at the VFW Hall, 5676 Lake Street.
 Doors open at 5:30 p.m.
 Tickets are $50 per person, and the dinner includes smoked pork, mashed potatoes, green beans, cole slaw, roll and dessert.
 Cash prizes will be awarded.

 JANUARY 2025